symmetricK/fly_research_project/Documentation.md

 3. Enter release time (e.g. 105542 (hhmmss))
 4. Enter a trap number located in upwind (e.g. 4)
 5. Enter another trap number located in upwind (e.g. 5)
-	* To see wind direction, you can do Step 10 and 11
+	* To see wind direction, you can do Step 10 or 11

 	> Plot for all 8 traps related to on trap flies was created